Ricette di Sicilia

 - 1

-Wash and dry the peppers thoroughly.
-Remove the stalks, cut them in half, and clear out the seeds and membranes.
+Wash and dry the peppers.
+Remove the stalks, halve them, and discard the seeds and inner membranes.

 - 2